Report to: Behavioral Health & Prevention Services Director

 Summary:

-In accordance with RCW 28A.310.510, and under the general direction of the Director of Behavioral Health and Prevention Services, the Comprehensive School Safety Coordinator is responsible for providing leadership in comprehensive school safety planning, otherwise referred to as Emergency Operations Planning (EOP).
-The CSSC is an integral part of the School Safety Center, which includes the Student Threat Management Program and Behavioral Health Navigation Services.
+In accordance with RCW 28A.310.510, and under the general direction of the School Safety and Wellness Program Manager, the Comprehensive School Safety Coordinator is responsible for providing leadership in comprehensive school safety planning, otherwise referred to as Emergency Operations Planning (EOP).
+The Comprehensive School Safety Coordinator is an integral part of the School Safety Center, which includes the Student Threat Management Program and Behavioral Health Navigation Services.

 Essential Functions:

-- Respond to a variety of inquiries from client districts regarding the appropriate implementation of school safety measures.
+- Respond to inquiries from school districts regarding school safety measures, policies, procedures, compliance requirements, and implementation practices.

-- Provide other services consistent with state and federal school safety requirements.
+- Provide additional services and supports consistent with state and federal school safety requirements and program goals.

 Required knowledge, skills, and abilities:

-- Ability to work with and build relationships with diverse individuals and groups.
+- Ability to build and maintain collaborative relationships with diverse individuals, agencies, and community partners.

-- Ability to schedule and manage multiple activities, meetings, and events simultaneously.
+- Ability to coordinate and manage multiple activities, meetings, trainings, and events simultaneously.

-- Skill in using Microsoft Office products and database software.
+- Knowledge of and proficiency in Microsoft Office applications and database software.

 Qualifications: